 Frequently Asked Questions

-Q: What Are The Most Common Colors Of Mushrooms?
+Q: What Are The Most Common Colours of Mushrooms?

 A: The most common colors of mushrooms are white, brown, and black.
 However, there are also mushrooms that come in other colors such as red, yellow, orange, and blue.